LOST-STATS/lost-stats.github.io/Model_Estimation/OLS/quantile_regression.md

 - This method is robust to outliers, so there is no need to remove outlier observations.
 - Either the intercept term or at least one predictor is required to run an analysis.
 - [LASSO](https://en.wikipedia.org/wiki/Lasso_(statistics)) regression cannot be used for feature selection in this framework due to it requiring OLS assumptions to be satisfied.
-- This method does not restrict the use of polynomial or interaction terms, a unique functional form can be specified.
+- This method does not restrict the use of polynomial or interaction terms.
+A unique functional form can be specified.

 ## Also Consider